IT Account Management Regulation 503

 D. Regulatory Limitations

-1. UNCSA may limit access when federal or state laws or UNCSA policies are violated or where school contractual obligations or operations may be impeded.
+1. UNCSA may limit access when federal or state laws or UNCSA policies and regulations are violated or where school contractual obligations or operations may be impeded.

 2. UNCSA may authorize confidential passwords or other secure entry identification; however, employees have no expectation of privacy in the material sent or received by them over UNCSA computing systems, networks, or stored on servers or workplace computing devices.